 The League of Women Voters, a nonpartisan political organization which encourages the informed and active participation of citizens in government and elections, and influences public policy through education and advocacy, welcomes all voters to meet at 10:00 am in the Janney Parlor on the first Saturday of every month.
 Formed in 1946, the League of Women Voters of Loudoun County is the first rural League of Women Voters in Virginia.
 For more information contact parish member Kathleen Hughes or go to loudoun.va.lwvnet.org.

 Did you know that every two seconds someone in the U.S. needs blood?
-Since 1940, the American Red Cross (ARC) has collected blood donations at community centers throughout the country; today, the ARC holds about 400 blood drives each and every day.
+Since 1940, the American Red Cross (ARC) has collected blood donations at community centers throughout the country; and today holds about 400 blood drives each and every day.
 Every pint of blood collected has the potential to save three lives.
-St. James’ Church hosts ARC blood drives on the third Friday of the even-numbered months; the next donation opportunity here is Friday August 18.
-To learn more about blood donation opportunities, visit redcrossblood.org or call (800)RED-CROSS (800-733-2767).
+On Friday August 18, 12 pints were collected, saving 36 lives.
+St. James’ Church hosts ARC blood drives on the third Friday of the even-numbered months; the next blood drive will be held on Friday December 15.
+To learn more about blood donation opportunities, visit redcrossblood.org or call (800)RED-CROSS(800-733-2767).